artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Writing JavaScript

-JavaScript is a deceptively simple language with a lot of weird gotchas, which makes it easy to be disparaging against.
-Especially coming from the native world, where you are used to type systems and lower-level programming.
+JavaScript is a deceptively simple language with a lot of weird gotchas, which makes it easy downplay.
+Especially coming from the native world, where you are used to vendor-owned programming languages which are more focused and have useful type systems.

-I think it's safe to say that the majority of JavaScript's warts are fixed by tooling nowadays.
+I think it's safe to say that the majority of JavaScript's warts are fixed by community tooling nowadays.
 Tools like ESLint, TSLint, Babel, Prettier, TypeScript and Flow make it difficult to write bad code, and the JavaScript community really comes together to fix it's own problems.
 This differs from the [Sword of Damocles][] that [exists for big OSS projects][retro-swift-sherlock] in the iOS community.

 Here's a collection of tools that we use every day in the JS world:
 </article>
 <article><center>